Arts & Sciences Student Services focuses on providing Arts & Sciences students resources and guidance to:

 Medicine is a service-oriented profession, what are you doing to show that you care about people and that you like working with people?
 This is where you can get creative.
 Some ideas include:

-- Becoming a tutor: Ask a professor if you can sign up to tutor for their class.
+- Becoming a teaching assistant or tutor: Ask a professor if you can sign up to tutor for their class.
 Apply for a position with the LSC, the Knight Writing Institute, or serve as a student advisor in the OUB.
 If your classmates or friends struggle academically, offer them the opportunity for one-on-one tutoring.
 You do not need an official position to justify the experience.
-It's the act of tutoring that counts.
+It is the act of service that counts.
 You may also search for outside tutoring opportunities by searching the web.

 - Work on campus: Service experiences can be earned through paid employment.
 Cornell offers student employment opportunities.